 I learned about the importance of backlinking and target keyword placement based on search algorithm updates.
 Backlinking helps to establish credible and relevant links to your site.
 These optimizations can boost your SEO presence & rankings.

 Through competitor research I learned to evaluate a brand’s digital presence and digital opportunity.
 This included social media research and organizing the findings based on best practices and research about topics to post about on social media in order to generate more traffic to the website.

 5. Website UX Audit

-Google Analytics Universal Analytics will retire on July 1, 2023.
+Google's Universal Analytics will be retired on July 1, 2023.
 This means that all accounts need to be set up in GA4.
-To help with this transition to GA4, I was tasked with documenting the current GTM setup, including the current GTM account ID, the number of tags, number of triggers, and number of user defined variables for each container.
+To help with this transition to GA4, I was tasked with documenting the current GTM setup, including the current GTM account ID, the number of tags, number of triggers, and number of user-defined variables for each container.
 This was essential for my team to set up GA4 and continue capturing website analytics when Universal Analytics goes away.